Charro Beans (Frijoles Charros)

 Instructions

-- Add all of the remaining ingredients to the bacon, onions, and garlic, then secure the lid and change the setting to high pressure (my Instant Pot has a button for "beans/chili" that I press and set to "Normal") for 30 minutes.
+- Add all of the remaining ingredients along with the bacon to the onions, jalapeno, and garlic in the Instant Pot, then secure the lid and change the setting to high pressure (my Instant Pot has a button for "beans/chili" that I press and set to "Normal") for 30 minutes.

 - When the time is up, allow the pressure cooker to do a complete natural release before removing the lid.
 It will take about 30-45 minutes.